desktopsetup/BadOS/README.md

 More TOOLs for iOS instead of boring scripts like opeing a website and thats it. pretty boring ㅤ
 ㅤ
-but with some of these scripts you can get more BLUETOOTH keyboard access! ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤ such as :
+but with some of these scripts you can get more BLUETOOTH keyboard access!

+ㅤ

+such as :

 ㅤ